iosonodenis/ginlistic/content/_index.md

 title: Home
 meta_title: 'Ginlistc'
 heading:
-  title: "<strong>Ginlistic</strong> is a massive list of gin"
+  title: "<strong>Ginlistic</strong> is an evergrowing list of gin of around the world"
-  description: "This is a <strong>work in progress</strong> with a theme for Hugo."
+  description: "A <strong>list of the best gin</strong> around the world."
   align: left
 ---